Mutual Fund Taxation Guide | Must Read !!

 There is no doubt that mutual funds have become sort of a commodity in this ever growing market of investments and finance.
 With investments beginning from as low as Rs.
-500/-, mutual funds are getting huge attention of institutional as well as retail investors and the corpus is growing everyday.
+500/-, mutual fund are getting huge attention of institutional as well as retail investors and the corpus is growing everyday.

 Mutual funds do not need a large initial investment.
 Also, if you shop sensibly, you can limit how much you have to pay to own them.
 But there definitely is one thing that not all mutual funds are tax friendly.